karrot-dev/yunity.org/user/pages/80.events/2018-02-10-fsde-hackweek/item.md

 ## Who and why?

-To strengthen the bonds between code-contributors of all kinds: No matter if you're a foodsaving enthusiast who...
+To strengthen the bonds between code-contributors of all kinds: No matter if you're a foodsharing enthusiast who...
 - likes to code in legacy PHP applications
 - wants to try out shiny new things in vue.js or django
 - would like to get in contact with the developer team to start contributing more easily